davidmolina/davidmolina.github.io/_posts/2023-05-03-how-to-change-date-time-in-jekyll.md

 ```

 The UTC time for the first one puts the blog post to the next day.
 Special thanks to Moncef for pairing w/ me and and highlighting this key takeaway.

+*An entrepreneur, strategist, and former Army Captain, David Molina owns Molinas, a government contracting firm specializing in equipment and material procurement for U.S. federal agencies in support of mission critical requirements.*